kaoh/homebrew-globalplatform/README.md

 The `test-bot` is used for creating the bottle inside the started environment.

 ~~~
-# Deletes the tap, necessary if the same Docker instance is used for build retries, otherwise the updated remote is not used, a git pull might also be sufficient to get the updates
+# Deletes the tap to have a clean state
 brew untap kaoh/globalplatform
+brew remove globalplatform
 brew test-bot --root-url=https://dl.bintray.com/kaoh/bottles-globalplatform --bintray-org=kaoh --tap=kaoh/globalplatform kaoh/globalplatform/globalplatform
 ~~~

 __NOTE__: If the GlobalPlatform tag had been deleted and recreated with the same name the cache of Homebrew must be cleared.
-A clean docker image can be started or the cache can be deleted without
+A clean docker image can be started or the cache can be deleted with

 ~~~
 rm -r $(brew --cache)/globalplatform--git